mia-platform-marketplace/GraphQL-Custom-Plugin-Example/README.md

 After that you will have the service exposed on your machine on port 3000.

+NOTE: to actually use the service on your local machine you also have to launch an instance of Mia-Platform `crud-service`.

 ## Launch docker locally
 ```shell
 docker build -t graphql .